smcoder123/Weather-Forecast-Program/README.md

 # Weather-Forecast-Program
-Basically its a web crawler (command line prog.) which is capable of scrapping feeds from the weather.com site and display it.
+ A web crawler (command line prog.) which is capable of scrapping feeds from the weather.com site and display it.

+# Pre-install requirements
+->This program needs the firefox web browser inorder for its successful operation side by side.
+->Python libraries like BeautifulSoup,Selenium webdriver, panadas and requests should be pre-installed.

+# Description about the program